Hello and welcome to our guide on the Best Nursing Schools in the US.

 Chapel Hill School of Nursing offers two different options for MSN enrollees.

-Each tries to address complicated aspects of the health care systems with the combination of a research-intensive institution and partnerships with UNC Hospitals.
+Each tries to address complicated aspects of the health care systems by combining a research-intensive institution and partnerships with UNC Hospitals.

 MSN Nurse Practitioner Options